03 June 2026

 Read the interview – September 2020

-How long have you been a practice nurse and how long have you been working in the South Western Sydney region?
+How long have you been a GP and how long have you been practising in the region?

 What do you like to do in your spare time?